BetMGM Bonus Code GOALMAX: Get $1500 Bonuses for Sunday Night Football, EPL & NBA | Goal.com US

 How to claim the BetMGM bonus code

-To use the BetMGM bonus code and get up to $1500 back in sports bonuses, follow the directions provided:
+Directions detailing how you can claim the BetMGM bonus code and up to $1500 in bonus bets are below:

-Users without a prior account in AZ, CO, DC, IA, IL, IN, LA, KS, KY, MA, MD, MI, NC, NJ, OH, PA, TN, VA, WV, and WY may claim this offer.
+New players located in the following states: AZ, CO, DC, IA, IL, IN, LA, KS, KY, MA, MD, MI, NC, NJ, OH, PA, TN, VA, WV, and WY may claim this offer.

-- Then, start creating your account and make sure to enter the code GOALMAX
+- Once there, make an account and enter the bonus code GOALMAX

-- Deposit at least $10 in your new account to qualify for the promotion
+- Then, deposit at least $10 to stay qualified for the bonus bets

-- If your bet settles as a loss, you’ll get your stake back in bonus bets
+- If the bet loses, you will get your risk amount back in the form of bonus bets

-- You’ll have seven days to use the bonus before it expires, and you cannot withdraw it for real money
+- The bets cannot be withdrawn for cash and expire one week after you receive them

 What can you use your BetMGM bonus code on today?